 - 50% Refund: 16-week classes for the next (5) five days (third week) of University classes and 8-week classes for the next (5) days (second week) of University classes.

-- No Refund: 16-week classes dropped after the third week of classes.
-8-week classes dropped after the tenth day of classes.
+- No Refund: 16-week classes withdrawn after the third week of classes.
+8-week classes withdrawn after the tenth day of classes.